 A dermatologist always suggests Hair Loss tests in order to diagnose the condition better, hence providing a more effective solution to your excessive hair fall condition.
 A lot of times, a hair fall test helps is understanding your scalp and ensuring the condition is treated at its budding stage before it’s irrevocable.
 We suggest getting your excessive hair fall or Hair Loss condition diagnosed by a certified Dermatologist at the earliest.

 Now that you know what to expect when you go to a Dermatologist for Hair Loss, we suggest booking an appointment as quick as you can.
-Till then, using an anti-hair fall and nourishing shampoo that is mild on your scalp could help reduce the hair damage further.
+Till then, using an anti-hair fall and nourishing shampoo that is mild on your scalp could help reduce the hair damage and frizz further.
 In this case, we recommend the Pantene Hair fall Control Range.

 Follow the shampoo + conditioner routine, be gentle with your hair and let your Dermatologist lead you to the right hair fall solution.
 For more hair care tips from experts, read on!

 If you are someone who keeps wondering how to control hair fall, then there’s a good chance that you are faced with the problem of hair fall.
 In such a case, it’s easy to conclude that you have alopecia.
 But what do you know about alopecia?